emijrp/awesome-wikipedia/README.md

 # Contributing

-For contributing, open an issue/pull request.
+For contributing, please open an issue/pull request.